Joe Jacobson

-Joseph Mark Jacobson (born 17 November 1986) is a Welsh former professional footballer who plays as a left back and centre back.
+Joseph Mark Jacobson (born 17 November 1986) is a Welsh former professional footballer who played as a left back and centre back.
 He is the current co-CEO of Reading.

 He is the former captain of the Wales U21 team, and is also a former captain of the Cardiff City reserve team.
 He was selected in League Two's PFA Team of the Year in 2016 and League One's in 2020.

 Early and personal life

 Jacobson was born and grew up in Llanishen, Cardiff, Wales, and is Jewish.
 He has a brother, Sam.
 His family attends the Cardiff United Synagogue.

 In 2024, Jacobson said he had needed a security escort due to antisemitic abuse since the start of the Gaza war.

 Club career

 Cardiff City

 Jacobson signed professional terms with his hometown club in July 2006.
 He made his league debut as a substitute for Chris Barker in Cardiff's Championship defeat at home to Norwich City on 22 April 2006.
 He made his first start on 22 August in Cardiff's surprise defeat at home to League Two side Barnet in the Football League Cup, and was voted Man of The Match by the local press.

 In November 2006 the Torquay-based newspaper the Herald Express reported that Jacobson was likely to sign for Torquay United on loan, a story backed up by the team's official website.
 However, the move fell through when Torquay failed to loan Martin Phillips to Exeter City and Torquay chairman Chris Roberts refused to sanction the deal.
 He joined Accrington Stanley on loan and started their Football League Two match away at Grimsby on 25 November, followed by a Football League Trophy quarter-final tie away at League One club Doncaster Rovers on the following Tuesday.